Breathing and Sinus: Education and Treatment

 When do you need surgery for a deviated septum?

 Straightening the deviated nasal septum is called a septoplasty.
 Shrinking the size of the inferior turbinates is called a turbinoplasty.
 These corrective procedures may be required when medication and other conservative treatments have not improved breathing.
 Functional nasal surgery provides improved breathing, decreased snoring, and better sinus function.
 These procedures are performed with no external incisions, going through the nostrils to straighten the septum and reduce turbinate size.
-The surgery take about an hour at an ambulatory surgery center and can be done with local or general anesthesia.
+The surgery takes about an hour at an ambulatory surgery center and can be done with local or general anesthesia.
 Patients can go home about an hour after surgery.
 There is generally a noticeable improvement in breathing within one week of the procedure.
 Breathing can continue to improve over the next couple of years.

 Is packing the nose needed after surgery?

-Nasal packing involves placing long strips of vaseline gauze in each side of the nose after surgery.
+Nasal packing involves placing tampons or long strips of vaseline gauze in each side of the nose after surgery.
 Doctor Bennett finds that placement of nasal packing is very rarely required for his patients.
-Surgical techniques have greatly advanced in the last 15 years.
+Surgical techniques have greatly advanced in the last 20 years.
 Today, doctors have a better understanding of how the nose heals .
 Packing placement and the subsequent removal can cause trauma to the nasal septum, sinuses and turbinates and may cause scarring.
 Packing does not prevent a nose-bleed and may block the topical decongestants or nasal irrigation from working.